BCDevOps/nr-apm-stack/docs/indextemplate.md

 - Delete at: When the index is removed.
 - Rollup: Are stats from the indices rolled up into another index for indefinite usage?

-## Dead Letter Lifecycle
-Records that fail to be committed to an OpenSearch Index for any reason are added to the dead letter queue (AWS Kinesis Firehose) that outputs to an s3 bucket.
-The s3 bucket deletes the data after 7 days.

 ## Appendix
 Explanation of why certain qualifiers are used or not